May Day Farm Barn Update: January 2018

 In the late 19th century, the Georgian hipped roof was almost entirely removed by the Victorian carpenters who replaced it with a gable roof.
 The timbers of the barn have been painstakingly repaired in the Museum’s conservation workshop, with the aim of retaining the maximum amount of the historic timbers.
 This “kit of parts” has been erected on temporary blocks and will be underbuilt with brickwork.
 The original bricks were retained and these will be re-used and any missing will be supplemented with new matching bricks.

-The building has been removed from its original site as part of the recent A21 road-widening scheme between Tonbridge and Pembury.
-The dismantling and re-erection project was overseen by Highways England and funded by Balfour Beatty.
+The building has been removed from its original site as part of the recent A21 road-widening scheme between Tonbridge and Pembury, funded by Highways England.

-Next to be raised is the farm’s stable, after which both structures will be clad with weatherboarding, with a view to opening this spring.
+Next to be raised is the farm’s stable (frame erected 6-7 March 2018), after which both structures will be clad with weatherboarding, with a view to opening later this year.

 For regular updates on this project and other Museum news, subscribe to our monthly newsletter.